Project Initialization (aura init)

 meta/

-namespace.aura <- Empty local vocabulary registry
+name.aura <- Empty local vocabulary registry

 tracks/

-namespace.aura <- Export block for tracks
+name.aura <- Export block for tracks

 variants/